KATaylor3D/rewards_points/README.md

 ## Future
 * To add a Daily Set method
 ## Goal
-* To add enough methods to make 8,500 points a month to pay for an xbox gold subscription
+* To add enough methods to make 8,500 points a month